 Since 1990, Senior Professionals have been mentoring Illinois State University Honors students.
 The goal of this program is to enhance the college experience of the mentee and provide a gratifying civic involvement opportunity for both the mentor and the mentee.

-The program provides Illinois State University students with local support and professional guidance.
+The program provides Illinois State University students with guidance from retired professionals.
 This unique inter-generational relationship provides enrichment for both the mentee and mentor.

 A number of socials are offered each year which provide opportunities for interaction between mentors and mentees.
-Socials include a Sandwich Supper, Holiday Potluck, Pizza Party and Annual Dinner.
-In addition, many mentors and mentees choose to meet one-on-one for coffee, lunch or a campus activity.
+In addition, many mentors and mentees choose to meet one-on-one for coffee, lunch, or a campus activity.
 The main objective is for the pair to establish a comfortable relationship that will be mutually beneficial.

 Purpose of the Mentoring Program:

-Match college Honors students with Mentors from the community who have made significant contributions in their career field.
+• Match college Honors students with Mentors from the community who have made significant contributions in the workforce.

 What should Mentors and Mentees Expect?